Posts from ‘Convertibles’

 Note: This article is reprinted from the October 2016 issue of Collectible Automobile

 In 1953, the U.S. economy was robust.
 Bestowed with fresh styling, Plymouth set a record with almost 650,000 cars built while retaining its number-three sales position behind Chevrolet and Ford—as it had since 1931.
 Nineteen fifty-three was also Plymouth’s 25th anniversary, but it chose not to celebrate.
 Perhaps with Ford and Buick celebrating golden anniversaries that year, Plymouth felt like an upstart.

 by Don Sikora II

-Note: The following story was excerpted from the June 2015 issue of Collectible Automobile magazine.
+Note: The following story was excerpted from the February 2017 issue of Collectible Automobile magazine.

-Note: This article is reprinted from the February 2015 issue of Collectible Automobile
+Note: This article is reprinted from the August 2016 issue of Collectible Automobile

 The names “Corvette” and “Lingenfelter” have been closely related for a long time.
 It’s completely natural, then, that they’re paired up on the next few pages of this magazine.